The Short-Term Enterprise Allowance (STEA) gives support to people who have lost their job and want to start their own business.

 From 4 April 2013 the Short-Term Enterprise Allowance is paid instead of your Jobseeker’s Benefit for a maximum of 9 months.
 It ends when your entitlement to Jobseeker's Benefit ends (that is at either 9 or 6 months).

-Your business plan must be approved in advance in writing by a Jobs Case Officer based in a social welfare local office or Intreo centre or an Enterprise Officer in your local development company (also known as partnership company) (see 'How to apply' below).
+Your business plan must be approved in advance in writing by a Case Officer based in an Intreo Centre or a social welfare local office or an Enterprise Officer in your local development company (also known as partnership company) (see 'How to apply' below).

-Seasonal, temporary or part time self-employment will not qualify for the Short-Term Enterprise Allowance.
+Seasonal, temporary or part time self-employment does not qualify for the STEA.

 You must contact the Department of Social Protection immediately if your self-employment ends or you take up employment.